Who has to pay rates?

 What is the Capital Value?

 It is the expected sum of money that might be realised if the land and any existing dwelling or improvements were offered for sale at a particular time.
 For instance, on a rates notice, it may show land value as $90,000 and capital value as $240,000.
-The capital values includes the land value of any buildings on the site.
+The capital values includes the land value and any buildings on the property.

 How can I check my rates balance?